Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 Reach out to RepairSmith!

-RepairSmith is an automotive repair and maintenance solution with competitive, upfront pricing for all your vehicle repair needs.
+RepairSmith is an automotive repair and maintenance solution with competitive, upfront pricing for all your vehicle repair needs, from an oil change to a head gasket and piston ring replacement.
 And the best part is, we come to you!

-Contact us today to get a cost estimate, and our ASE-certified technicians will be over to perform a compression test and find the root cause of your oily spark plugs in no time.
+Contact us today to get a cost estimate, and our expert technicians will be over to perform a compression test and find the root cause of your oily spark plugs in no time.